-Our good practice addresses both the external objective of remaining competitive in a globalised knowledge economy, and the internal objective of maintaining the high social cohesion and liveability that make Groningen such an attractive small city.
+Our good practice addresses both the external objective of remaining competitive in a globalized knowledge economy, and the internal objective of maintaining the high social cohesion and livability that make Groningen such an attractive city.
 Thus we provide an integrated practice for achieving resilience in a global setting.

-We achieve these goals by actively managing internationalisation along four key dimensions: housing, work, city living and communication.
+We achieve these goals by actively managing internationalization along four key dimensions: housing, work, city living and communication.
 Projects address problems in these areas as follows:

 • combined on- and offline platform will improve access to local housing and housing support,

 • a broad regional programme “Make It in the North” will open up access to the local SME sector and international knowledge migrants (through jobs portal, internship programmes and network events), thereby also adding to the innovative capacity and global reach of local enterprises,

 • several “city living” projects will make the cultural and physical life of the city more accessible to new residents by improving way-finding off- and online,

 • matchmaking organisation and events, to provide language support and social integration between locals and international residents,

 • a new city site will provide English-language information for prospective and new residents of the city, and contribute to Groningen’s international profile.